-If we believe it or not, we are all programmed.
-Children from the age of 0-7 years old are like sponges and absorb everything in their environment and that is the programming we are all going through.
+Whether you believe it or not, we are all programmed.
+Children up to the age of 7 years old are like sponges and absorb everything in their environment.
+That is the programming we are all going through.
 It takes us the rest of our life to understand and work to undo that programming.

-Today I came across this story by John Assaraf in my Facebook stream with an easy way why programming or conditoning works and how it holds us back.
+This information by John Assaraf explains in simple terms why programming or conditioning works and how it holds us back.

 Great Story about Brain Programming